AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 Simulator will then retrieve these keys via an oracle call from PXE during private function execution.

 ## Key rotation
-To prevent users from needing to migrate all their positions when some of their keys are leaked we allow for key rotation.
+To prevent users from needing to migrate all their positions if some of their keys are leaked we allow for key rotation.
 Key rotation can be performed by calling the corresponding function on key registry.
 E.g. for nullifier key: